programming-electronics-academy/espnow-minimum/README.md

 # espnow-minimum

-This is a very bare bones, minimal code to implement the ESPNOW protocol on ESP devices.
+This is the very bare bones, minimal code to implement the ESPNOW protocol on ESP devices.

 Watch full video walk through here: https://www.programmingelectronics.com/espnow/